 - State Disability Insurance: If a job injury causes a long-term disability that prevents the employee from being able to work, they can file a state disability claim for financial assistance.

-Now that you’re fully registered, licensed, and insured, you’re ready to start thinking about the most important element of business: money.
+Now that you fully registered your business fully registered, licensed and insured, you’re ready to start thinking about the most important element of business — money.